molily/molily.de/_posts/2019-02-03-testing-angular.md

 ng test
 ```

-This command does several important things at once.
+This command does several things at once.

 First, `ng test` uses Webpack to compile your code into a JavaScript bundle.
 The entry point for the bundle is `src/test.ts`.
-This file initializes the Angular testing environment (the `TestBed`) and then imports all files in the directory tree with the name pattern `.spec.ts`.
+This file initializes the Angular testing environment (the `TestBed`) and then imports all files in the directory tree that match the pattern `.spec.ts`.

 You might be familiar with the entry point for the application, `src/main.ts`.
-This file also initializes Angular, but then it bootstraps (loads and starts) a Module, typically named `AppModule`.
+This file also initializes Angular, but then it typically bootstraps (loads and starts) the `AppModule`.
 The `AppModule` imports other Modules, Components, Services etc. This way, the bundler finds all parts of the application.

 The test bundle works differently.
-It does not start with a Module and walks through all its dependencies.
+It does not start with one Module and walks through all its dependencies.
 It merely imports all files whose name ends with `.spec.ts`.

-The **`.spec.ts` files** represent the tests.
+Each **`.spec.ts` file** represent a test.
 Typically, one `.spec.ts` file contains at least one Jasmine test suite (more on that later).
 The files are co-located with the implementation code.

 In our example application, the `CounterService` is located in [src/app/components/counter/counter.component.ts](https://github.com/9elements/angular-workshop/blob/master/src/app/components/counter/counter.component.ts).
 The corresponding test file sits in [src/app/components/counter/counter.component.spec.ts](https://github.com/9elements/angular-workshop/blob/master/src/app/components/counter/counter.component.spec.ts).
 This is an Angular convention, not a technical necessity, and we are going to stick to it.

 Second, `ng test` launches Karma, the test runner.
 Karma starts a development server at [http://localhost:9876/](http://localhost:9876/) that serves the JavaScript bundles compiled by Webpack.

 Karma then launches one or more browsers.
 The idea of Karma is to run the tests in different browser to ensure cross-browser interoperability.
-Per default, Chrome is started.
-In Karma’s configuration file, `karma.conf.js`, you can add more browser launchers for your target browsers.
 All widely-used browsers are supported: Chrome, Internet Explorer, Edge, Firefox and Safari.
+Per default, Karma starts Chrome.

-The launched browser opens `http://localhost:9876/`.
+The launched browser navigates to `http://localhost:9876/`.
 As mentioned, this site serves the test runner and the test bundle.
 The tests start immediately.
-You can track the progress and reads the results in the browser and on the console.
+You can track the progress and read the results in the browser and on the console.

 When running the tests in the [counter project](https://github.com/9elements/angular-workshop), the browser output looks like this: